wumpyproject/wumpy/library/wumpy-gateway/README.md

 ## Quickstart

-The easiest - and recommended - way to get started is using `Shard.connect()`:
+The API of wumpy-gateway is very simple:

 ```python
 from wumpy.gateway import Shard